-Challenge.gov is a listing of challenge and prize competitions, all of which are run by more than 80 agencies across federal government.
-These include technical, scientific, ideation, and creative competitions where the U.S. government seeks innovative solutions from the public, bringing the best ideas and talent together to solve mission-centric problems.
+Challenge.gov is a listing of challenge and prize competitions, all of which are run by more than 102 agencies across federal government.
+These problem-solving events include idea, creative, technical and scientific competitions in which U.S. federal agencies invite the public’s help to solve perplexing mission-centric problems.

-More than $220 million in prize money has been offered since 2010, along with valuable and unique incentive prizes.
+To date, federal agencies have offered more than $250 million in prize money along with other valuable and unique incentive prizes.
+Check out our stats:

 - 250,000+ solvers participated

 - More than 5 million site visits

 - Visitors from every country around the globe

 - Participants from every state in the USA

 - Meet winners and hear about why crowdsourcing works for both seekers and solvers in a three-minute video: Challenge.gov Celebrates Five Years